UWQuickstep/SQL-benchmark/ssb/monetdb/README.md

 # SSB on MonetDB

+## Installation
+To install on a Debian (trusty) box, follow the instructions at: https://www.monetdb.org/downloads/deb/

 ## Usage
 First, set up the `monetdb.cfg` file using the ssb data locations for your system.